Events & Planning

 How much time should you spend abroad?
 A summer, a semester or a full year?

-CIE usually recommends going abroad for a full year if possible.
-It takes time to adjust to a new environment, and if you go abroad for only one semester, you may find that you are returning home just when things are getting interesting.
-That said, if you can only go for a shorter time it will certainly still be worth it.
+CIE recommends going abroad for a full year if possible.
+It takes time to adjust to a new environment, and you may find that you are returning home shortly after an adjustment period.
+If you can only go for a shorter time it will certainly still be worth it.

 - Can you take a semester or year off from your degree?